Dereham: Attractions

-Notable buildings in the town include the pargetted Bishop Bonner's Cottage, built in 1502; the Norman parish church; the East Dereham Windmill, which was extensively renovated in 2013; and a large mushroom-shaped water tower.
+Notable buildings in the town include the pargetted Bishop Bonner's Cottage, built in the late 1500s; the Norman parish church; the East Dereham Windmill, which was extensively renovated in 2013; and a large mushroom-shaped water tower.
 The Gressenhall Museum of Rural Life is nearby.

 The town also hosts the headquarters of the Mid-Norfolk Railway, which runs trains over an 11.5-mile railway south to Wymondham, as well as owning the line 6 miles north to North Elmham and County School Station.

 A guide to attractions in and near Dereham, intended to promote tourism, was scheduled to be published in late March 2020.

 Dereham Blues Festival

 Since 2013, Dereham has hosted an annual Blues Festival organised by The Norfolk Blues Society.
 The 2019 Festival saw 50 acts playing in 13 different venues which included pubs, clubs and unusual venues such as Dereham Cricket Club and the station at the Mid Norfolk Railway.
 All of the performances are free apart from the opening headline concert at Dereham Memorial Hall.
 Headline acts to date have been: